Akhtubinsk

-Akhtubinsk (Ахту́бинск) is a town and the administrative center of Akhtubinsky District in Astrakhan Oblast, Russia, located on the left bank of the Akhtuba River (a tributary of the Volga), 292 km north of Astrakhan, the administrative center of the oblast.
+Akhtubinsk (Ахту́бинск) is a town and the administrative center of Akhtubinsky District in Astrakhan Oblast, Russia, located on the left bank of the Akhtuba River (a distributary of the Volga), 292 km north of Astrakhan, the administrative center of the oblast.
 Population: 45,542 (2002 Census); 30,000 (1968).

 History

 It was founded in 1959 by the merger of three settlements: Vladimirovka, Petropavlovskoye, and Akhtuba.

 Administrative and municipal status

 Within the framework of administrative divisions, Akhtubinsk serves as the administrative center of Akhtubinsky District.
 As an administrative division, it is, together with five rural localities, incorporated within Akhtubinsky District as the town of district significance of Akhtubinsk.
 As a municipal division, the town of district significance of Akhtubinsk is incorporated within Akhtubinsky Municipal District as Akhtubinsk Urban Settlement.

 Economy

 The major enterprises in the town include a shipbuilding and repair plant, a milk factory, a meat factory, a bakery, and a mineral water plant.

 Akhtubinsk is the transfer point for Bassol, the industrial complex which extracts salt from Lake Baskunchak.